chef/automate/components/docs-chef-io/content/automate/ha_migration.md

     weight = 200
 +++

-This section explains the migration procedure for the following components of the Chef Automate High Availability (HA) feature:
+This page explains what is migration procedure and what are the most common examples of migrating data in Chef Automate High Availability (HA).

-- Chef server (HA- backend) to Automate
-- Existing A2HA to Automate HA

 ## What is Migration?